TL;DR

 • Multiple views in one: Switch between Kanban, list, and Gantt chart without leaving your project.
 Most tools charge extra for this.

 • Built-in time tracking: Track time directly on tasks — no Toggl integration required.
-This is critical for freelancers and agencies billing by the hour.
+This is particularly critical for freelancers and agencies billing by the hour.

 • Self-hosted option: If your team handles sensitive client data, Orangescrum’s self-hosted deployment gives you full data control — a feature none of the major Kanban tools offer.